reeve242/JUMP/README.md

 # JUMP

-Implementation of an Employee Management System
+Caitlyn Reeves' Implementation of an Employee Management System

 The EMS can add new employees, update employee information, remove employees, list employee information, display department list, and display employee ids.